Skip to Content

 imports: { fetcher, validateOnClient, createRPC }

-Used to customize the imports of fetcher, validateOnClient, and createRPC functions.
-See Imports for more details.
+Customizes the imports for fetcher, validateOnClient, and createRPC.
+See Imports for details.

 segments

-Used to configure each segment individually.
-It has the same properties as generatorConfig (such as origin, package, readme, samples, openAPIObject, reExports, imports) but also additional fields.
-Note that imports.createRPC is applicable to the top-level generatorConfig only.
-The additional fields are:
+Configures each segment individually.
+It accepts the same properties as outputConfig (such as origin, package, readme, samples, openAPIObject, reExports, imports) and adds a few more.
+Note: imports.createRPC is only applicable at the top-level outputConfig.

 rootEntry: string | null

 Overrides the entry point for the segment.
-Used for multitenancy to override the root entry from api to something else.
+Useful for multitenancy to change the root entry from api to something else.

 segmentNameOverride: string | null

-Overrides the name of the segment used in the generated code.
-Used for multitenancy to override the path where the segment is served from.
+Overrides the segment name used in generated code.
+Useful for multitenancy to change the served path.

 openAPIMixin: VovkOpenAPIMixin

-Turns the segment into an OpenAPI mixin, mixing the generated client with third-party APIs.
-See the OpenAPI mixins page for more details.
+Turns the segment into an OpenAPI Mixin, combining the generated client with third-party APIs.
+See OpenAPI Mixins for details.

 Last updated on